Navigating Groin Pain and Adductor Tendinitis During Pregnancy

 Personalised Exercise Programs

-We develop customised exercise routines focused on strengthening core, abdominal muscle, and pelvic floor groups, improving hip control, and increasing flexibility.
-These exercises not only help reduce pain but also prevent future strain by ensuring your body is better supported as it adapts to the changes of pregnancy — supporting a healthy pregnancy.
+We develop customised exercise routines focused on strengthening the core, abdominal muscles, and adductor muscle group activation, while improving hip control and increasing flexibility.
+These exercises not only help reduce pain but also prevent future strain by supporting the injured area and improving alignment of the thigh bone and pubic bone, all critical during pregnancy’s biomechanical changes.

 Education and Ergonomic Advice

-Our practitioners provide guidance on proper movement techniques, postural adjustments, and the use of supportive devices, such as pelvic support belts or braces, to alleviate pressure and provide additional stability — particularly helpful for managing lower back pain, pelvic girdle pain, and posterior pelvic pain.
+Our practitioners provide guidance on proper movement techniques, postural adjustments, and the use of supportive devices, such as pelvic support belts or braces, to alleviate pressure and provide additional stability, especially important for minimising stiffness and protecting against repetitive stress on the adductor brevis and related pelvic structures.

 Ongoing Support and Monitoring

 We believe in providing continuous care and support throughout your treatment journey.
 Regular follow-ups allow us to monitor progress and adjust treatment plans as needed to ensure optimal outcomes.
-We encourage open communication, addressing any concerns promptly to tailor treatments effectively — whether you’re in early pregnancy or further along.
+This ongoing approach allows for early detection of issues, including signs of adductor tendinopathy or potential tissue damage, which can be managed proactively.

 Managing Groin Pain and Adductor Tendinitis at Home

 Rest and activity modification are crucial; avoiding movements that worsen symptoms and incorporating periods of rest can make a significant difference.
-Applying heat or cold therapy — such as a warm compress or ice pack on the affected pelvic area or hip — can reduce inflammation and soothe joint pain.
+Applying heat or cold therapy, such as a warm compress or ice pack on the affected leg, pelvic area, or hip, can reduce inflammation, support healing, and soothe tendonitis or localised tissue damage.

-Gentle stretching, as recommended by your physiotherapist or through physical therapy, can help maintain flexibility, reduce pelvic discomfort, and relieve muscle tension.
+Gentle stretching, as recommended by your physiotherapy provider or through guided physical therapy, can help maintain flexibility, reduce pelvic discomfort, and relieve inner thigh muscle tension that contributes to groin or adductor pain.

-Supportive wear, such as maternity belts, can help distribute weight more evenly and reduce strain on the pelvic girdle and hips, contributing to better alignment and reduced lower back pain.
+Supportive wear, such as maternity belts, can help distribute weight more evenly and reduce strain on the pubic symphysis, pelvic girdle, and hips, contributing to better alignment and reduced lower back pain.

 When to Seek Medical Attention